whole-communities-whole-health/wcwh-repo-template/GITFLOW.md

 **Create a Branch** (doing your work)
 Whenever you begin work on a new feature or bugfix, it's important that you create a new branch.
 Not only is it proper git workflow, but it also keeps your changes organized and separated from the main branch so that you can easily submit and manage multiple pull requests for every task you complete.

-To create a new branch and start working on it, peform the following flow.
+To create a new branch and start working on it, follow the following steps.

 ## Create a new branch (give your branch its own unique informative name)
 A suggested branch name is `feature/your_username/` or `feature/your_username/name_of_feature`